-Natural Convection Solar Chimney, Fluent Training
+Natural Convection Solar Chimney, ANSYS Fluent Training

-$120.00 Student Discount
+$80.00 Student Discount

-- We design the 3-D model by the Design Modeler software.
+- We design the 3-D model with the Design Modeler software.

-- We Mesh the model by ANSYS Meshing software.
+- We Mesh the model with ANSYS Meshing software.

 Description